tastyigniter/ti-ext-cart/docs/index.md

 ## Usage

-This section explains how to integrate the Cart Extension API into your extension if you're building an extension that needs to interact with the cart.
+This section covers how to integrate the Cart Extension API into your extension if you're building an extension that needs to interact with the cart.
 The Cart extension provides a simple API to update the cart — including adding, modifying, and removing items, as well as retrieving cart totals.

 ### Adding items to the cart